Namrata-J/Expeditech-UI/README.md

 ## Expeditech-UI
 Hey there!
 Thanks for visiting Expeditech UI.
-We are super thrilled to launch it.<br><br>
+We are super thrilled to launch our component library.<br><br>
 **Expeditech UI** is a fast and furious CSS component library made using reusable classes.
 And as it's name implies it gets your tasks done faster and sooner.

 <img src="https://github.com/Namrata-J/Expeditech-UI/blob/dev/Images/Expeditech%20UI-logos.jpeg" alt="drawing" width="200"/>